 In recent years, federal, state and local agencies and developers have put more emphasis than ever on visual impact mitigation.
 The main reason for this is the understanding that we must protect nature and ensure that the planet is not negatively affected by our progress.
 In other words, while we can all agree that fences, transmission poles, guardrail and other structures are important, we should find ways to reduce their impact on the settings.

 We need to reduce the human effects from constructed activities, while maintaining the visual quality of the world around us.
 That means we want to make sure that new structures or changes don’t detract from the visual character of natural landscapes.
 After all, many people enjoying national parks or taking road trips want the view of mountains, lakes and other stunning scenery that nature offers us.

-When building transmission poles, lattice towers, signposts, roadways, cell towers and more, it’s important to mitigate, and reduce, visual impact when in the planning stages.
-Organizations, like the USDA Forest Service, Bureau of Land Management and many private construction companies, are already planning ahead and accounting for these type of modifications.
+When building transmission poles, lattice towers, signposts, roadways, cell towers, and more, it’s important to mitigate, and reduce visual impact when in the planning stages.
+Organizations like the USDA Forest Service, Bureau of Land Management and many private construction companies are already planning ahead and accounting for these types of modifications.
 The benefits of protecting the environment and its inhabitants—while keeping the public in mind—are worth it!

 Most visual impact mitigation efforts fall into one or more of the categories described above, as they’re supposed to avoid, minimize, rectify, reduce or compensate for visual impacts.
 For example, a construction company might make the following efforts to reduce the impact on the environment when building: